Fire Hazard in Buildings | Causes of Fire Hazards | Effects of Fire Hazards | Prevention of Fire Hazards

 2. Destruction of water supply and electric supply system

-3. Combustion and damage of timber structure and flammable material in a building like a furniture, roof, paper, clothes etc.
+3. Combustion and damage of timber structure and flammable material in a building like furniture, roof, paper, clothes, etc.

 4. Injury to humans and animals

-5. Loss of important properties, documents, foods or lives
+5. Loss of essential properties, documents, foods, or lives

-6. Environmental pollution and an increase in global temperature
+6. Environmental pollution and increase in global temperature

-Some remedial measures of fire hazard in buildings are:
+Some remedial measures for fire hazards in buildings are:

 1. Collecting waste paper in a tight-fitting metal container

-2. Store important paper in fire resistance safe cage
+2. Store important paper in a fire-resistant safe cage

-3. Do not store electric appliances near to the electric circuit
+3. Do not store electric appliances near the electric circuit

-4. Do not store flammable liquid for a chemical if unavoidable store in a safe cage only
+4. Do not store flammable liquid for a chemical; if unavoidable, keep it in a safe cage only

 5. Install fire safety measures on a building to reduce fire risk